EPCCed/eidf-docs/docs/services/ultra2/run.md

 ### SSH Login

 To login to the host system, you will need to use the SSH Key and TOTP token you registered when creating the account [SAFE](https://www.safe.epcc.ed.ac.uk), along with the SSH Key you registered when creating the account.
-For example, with the appropriate key loaded<br>`ssh <username>@sdf-cs1.epcc.ed.ac.uk` will then prompt you, once per 24 hours, for your TOTP code.
+For example, with the appropriate key loaded<br>`ssh <username>@sdf-cs1.epcc.ed.ac.uk` will then prompt you, roughly once per day, for your TOTP code.

 ## Software